 The speed limit on a dual carriageway is 70 mph unless otherwise signed

-The Joining clip deals with using a slip road to join a dual carriageway.
-Another way is to join a dual carriageway at a normal stop or give way junction.
-Here normal rules apply but remember to take into account of the higher speed of vehicles on the dual carriageway before moving out.
+The joining clip shows how to use a slip road to join a dual carriageway.
+Another way is to join a dual carriageway at a normal stop or give-way junction.
+Here normal rules apply but remember to take into account the higher speed of vehicles on the dual carriageway before moving out.

 If the central reserve is too narrow for you to wait in safely, you should treat the carriageway as one road.
-When safe to do so, you should cross both carriageways and position yourself in the correct lane.
+When safe, you should cross both carriageways and position yourself in the correct lane.

 If the central reserve is too narrow, treat the carriageway as one road.

-When driving a high speeds it is essential you look further ahead than normal.
+When driving at high speeds, it is essential you look further ahead than normal.
 Don't just look at the rear of the vehicle in front, look as far down the line of traffic as you can.
 Scan the road ahead to monitor the situation head and make frequent use of your mirrors, so that you know what is happening behind you.
-Look for:

-The stopping distance at 70mph is 96m, so the gap you will need to leave between you and the vehicle ahead is large, bigger than you may think.
-In good conditions you must keep to the two-second rule.
+The stopping distance at 70mph is 96m, so the gap you will need to leave between you and the vehicle ahead is substantial.
+In good conditions, you must keep to the two-second rule.